emmajanedrews/base-template/_posts/2017-07-12-how-the-carter-property-group-is-different.md

 ---
 layout: post
-title: How The Carter Property Group Is Different
+title: How the Carter Property Group Is Different
 tags:
   - Real Estate
 excerpt: 'As a real estate professional working with Carter Property Group, my job is to ensure that communication is clear all the way through closing.'